 Activity Evidence that supports this approach Challenge number(s) addressed KS1 and Reception small group intervention to support social and language skills lead by the inclusion assistant.
-An additional teaching assistant apprentice will be recruited to free up the more experienced EEF Small group tuition- Studies in England have shown that pupils eligible for free school meals typically receive additional benefits from small group tuition.
+An additional teaching assistant apprentice was recruited to free up the more experienced EEF Small group tuition- Studies in England have shown that pupils eligible for free school meals typically receive additional benefits from small group tuition.
 Reception and year 1 children have been identified as having lower social and language skills.

 support staff to complete these programmes of 'catch up').
-Additional teaching assistant employed to provide targeted intervention in Year 3.
+Additional teaching assistant employed to provide targeted intervention in Year 4.
 Teaching assistants throughout school deliver targeted interventions.
-Teaching assistants throughout school deliver targeted interventions.
+Teaching assistants will be highly trained on specific interventions to maximise their impact.
 EEF- Teaching assistants' interventions.
 1Teaching assistants can provide a large positive impact on learner outcomes 2.
 Targeted deployment, where teaching assistants are trained to deliver an intervention to small groups or individuals has a higher impact, 3.
 Access to high quality teaching is the most important lever schools have to improve outcomes for their pupils.
 4. Investing in professional development for teaching assistants to deliver structured interventions can be a cost-effective approach to improving learner outcomes due to the large difference in efficacy between different deployments of teaching assistants.
-EEF- Making the best use of teaching assistants https://thirdspacelearning.com/blog/how-the-best-schools-use-teaching-assistants-effectively/- 2020 There are 4/6 children in year 3 who are working years below ARE.
+EEF- Making the best use of teaching assistants https://thirdspacelearning.com/blog/how-the-best-schools-use-teaching-assistants-effectively/- 2020 There are 4/6 children in year 4 who are working years below ARE.
 Support and intervention is needed to narrow the gap